GrantCrackers18/pinnacle/README.md

-# ATCNotification
+# pinnacle
-ATCNotification
+Pinnacle

-Website for ATCNotification, a program by Norris Ng
+Website for Pinnacle